 The pigs were not fully grown.
-I would estimate that they were somewhere between 60 and 80 pounds each.
-The width (side to side) of each pig carcass was less than 12.”
+I would estimate that they were somewhere between 80 and 100 pounds each.
+The width (side to side) of each pig carcass was less than 12 inches.

 Instructors shot the pigs for a distance of approximately seven feet away.
 They shot with all of the following calibers:

 Keep in mind, all of the pigs were less than twelve inches across.
 Every load tested penetrates deeper than twelve inches in gelatin.
 How many rounds do you think penetrated through and through on the pigs?

 If you guessed NONE you would be correct.
 Not a single round (including the rifle and shotgun rounds) fully penetrated the pigs.
 Most wound channels were six to eight inches deep.
 Those that hit larger bones terminated even earlier.

 This really shouldn’t be a surprise to any of my long time readers.
 Results were similar to the pig wound ballistics lab held during the previous PEP Conference.

 In that lab, instructors shot the pigs with:

 What does this mean for you?

 It means that you shouldn’t worry so much about your round passing through a bad guy and hitting someone else.
 With quality hollowpoint bullets, that rarely happens.
 In most police shootings, medical examiners recover the bullet just under the skin on the far side of the suspect’s body.
 If the round does penetrate all the way through, it is often found caught up in the suspect’s clothing, not having enough remaining energy to penetrate even a couple layers of cloth.